3 Things I Learned from Publishing a Poem in the New Yorker

 Step 5: Readers react positively, giving me permission to embrace the version that I believed in originally.

 May we all put more trust our instincts and dare, occasionally, to leave the mess in.

-Oh, and here are some photos from a very fun reading I did last night with M’Bilia Meekers and Daniel Poppick at Hugo House!
+Oh, and here, apropos of nothing, are some photos from a very fun reading I did last night with M’Bilia Meekers and Daniel Poppick at Hugo House!